This post has been updated as of February 2021.

 The church, of course, should offer support groups and discipleship models.
 “Program” is not a four-letter word.
 But these programs should aim toward something rich and natural.

-If meeting together, prayer, confession, and encouragement are the building blocks of accountability, then many of the other one-anothers in the New Testament are the “atmosphere” of the relationship.
+If meeting together, prayer, confession, and encouragement are the building blocks of accountability, then the rest of your accountability relationship will naturally fall into place.
 This should not be an empty, austere structure, but filled with the air of Christian love and friendship.
 You may be “doing everything right” but it still feels empty and cold.

 Confession is the central pillar of accountability, but there are a few ways this pillar can be constructed poorly.